5 Ways Getting a Raise Could Be Bad For Your Finances

 So even though your direct deposits are bigger these days, don’t get distracted by all the shiny new things you can afford now.
 By making these mistakes, your raise could actually do even more damage to your financial goals.

-You really don’t need that much to start investing — and you can even get free stocks if you know where to look.
+And you really don’t need that much to start investing — and you can even get free stocks if you know where to look.

 Whether you’ve got $5, $100 or $800 to spare, you can start investing with Robinhood.

 Yeah, you’ve probably heard of Robinhood.
 Both investing beginners and pros love it because it doesn’t charge commission fees, and you can buy and sell stocks for free — no limits.
 Plus, it’s super easy to use.

 What’s best?
 When you download the app and fund your account (it takes no more than a few minutes), Robinhood drops a share of free stock into your account.
 It’s random, though, so the value of that stock could vary — still, it’s a nice way to help you build your investments.